ganeti/ganeti/man/ganeti.rst

     Path to an executable used as the out-of-band helper as described in the `Ganeti Node OOB Management Framework <design-oob.rst>`_ design document.

+spindle_count
+    This should reflect the I/O performance of local attached storage (e.g. for "file", "plain" and "drbd" disk templates).
+It doesn't have to match the actual spindle count of (any eventual) mechanical hard-drives, its meaning is site-local and just the relative values matter.

 Hypervisor State Parameters